-Recently, my daughter injured herself, and if not for this First Aid kit, it would have been much harder to help her.
+Recently, my daughter injured herself, and if not for this First Aid kit, it would have been much more challenging to help her.
 A DIY First Aid kit for the home gives you the peace of mind that if something happens, you can at least take care of it immediately without worry.
-I will share with you how I setup my home First Aid kit and hopefully it will give you the guidance you need to create one for your family.
+I will share with you how I set up my home First Aid kit, and hopefully, it will give you the guidance you need to create one for your family.

 First, we will start with the case.
 The case I used looks more like a briefcase.
 The handle makes it easy to move around.
 I also like that there is an additional compartment at the top.
-Here's an example of one you can purchase from Amazon.
+Here are some examples of similar dividers with handles you can use from Amazon.
 Make sure the compartments are adjustable.
-Having it adjustable helps when organizing the different items because some allotted compartments may be too small for some of the items.
+Adjusting it helps when organizing the different items because some allotted compartments may be too small for some items.

 Tip: Find a small shallow adjustable divided space for all the small First Aid Stuff.